RozWelch/CareHub-Project4-2023/README.md

 The project was created in Git Hub using the Code Institute template.

 * Deployment from Heroku:
+    * To create a Pipfile: In the terminal enter the command: pip3 freeze › requirements.txt, and a file with all requirements will be created.

+    * Login to Heroku (https://www.heroku.com/) or create an account
+    * On the main page, click the 'New' button labelled New in the top right corner, select 'Create New App' from the menu
+    * Choose a name and select your region, then click on the 'Create App' button
+    * Click Reveal Config Vars and add Cloudinary, Database URL, SECRET KEY = (add value here), PORT = 8000, DISABLE_COLLECTSTATIC = 1
+    * Next, scroll down to the Buildpack section click Add Buildpack select python and click Save Changes
-    * Navigate to Deploy tab
+    * Scroll to the top of the page and choose the Deploy tab
-    * Click on Github for deployment method
+    * Select Github as the deployment method
-    * Search and connect to app name (CareHub-Project4-2023)
+    * Search for the repository name and click the connect button
-    * Scroll to bottom and click 'Deploy Branch'
+    * Scroll to the bottom of the deploy page and select the preferred deployment type
-    * On successful deploy, I clicked on 'View app' and got a successful deploy message
+    * Click 'Enable Automatic Deploys' if you wish to automatically deploy when you push updates to Github

+* Forking this repository
+     * Locate the repository at this link https://carehub-caresearch2023.herokuapp.com/
+     * At the top right of the repository, select 'Fork' from the menu
+     * A copy of the repository is now created

 ## Credits
 * Code Institue's 'I think therefore I blog' tutorial